Introduction: Brain Tune E-book

 Today, animal exploitation is defended with the same logic.
 Industries insist that meat, dairy, eggs, and fish are “necessary” for health, jobs, and tradition.
 They claim that economies depend on animal agriculture, that culture would unravel without these rituals, and that alternatives are unrealistic.
 Just as slavery was rationalized as indispensable to prosperity, animal use is rationalized as indispensable to nourishment and heritage.

 And here lies the mirror: if you existed back then, you could have been the same person making those excuses — defending slavery as “necessary,” “traditional,” or “beneficial.”
 To recognize this is to confront the continuity of domination across time.
-Awakening means refusing to inherit these beliefs.
-Justice is not partial, not conditional, not selective.
-To liberate animals is to stand where conscience demands — on the side of freedom, as we should have stood all along.
+Tuning conscience to reject inherited excuses becomes liberation — standing where justice demands, on the side of freedom, as we should have stood all along.

 4-9 Transforming Food Rituals: Biology, Ecology, and Ethics